 3) An exemption certificate is not transferable and applies only to purchases made by the registered organization.
 It may not be used to purchase items for the personal use of officials, members or employees of the organization, or to purchase items that will be donated to the organization.

 NOTE: Some of the items referenced should be considered general guidelines.
-For more specific information, contact the director of business and auxiliary services at extension 410-337-6134.
+For more specific information, contact the director of Procurement services at extension 410-337-6134.

 Procurement TERMS and CONDITIONS